 Jesus is the power of God unto salvation.

 He loves us!
 He is pursuing us!
 He’s present right now.
 He’s in our story today more than we could ever imagine.
 He is there in the pain and loss.
 He is there in the earthquakes and storms.
 He is there in the famine and death.
 He is there in the daily grind of living paycheck to paycheck.
 He is there in the celebrations and joys.
-He is here, right now, beckoning our hearts to worship Him, as one people of God, acknowledging Him as the rightful king of the universe, and inviting us to trust Him afresh today, so that the world might see and trust the Only True King.
+He is here, right now, beckoning our hearts to worship Him, as one people of God, acknowledging Him as the rightful king of the universe, and inviting us to trust Him afresh today, so that the world might see and experience life.